jespy2/greatest-app/README.md

 Not really, but a good app for learning basic unit and integration testing with Jest/React Testing Library.

 ## Todo
-* Write tests for Chuck facts api calls
+* Add API error handling and tests
 * Refactor with Typescript

 ## Running the app